 $1 Million Identity Theft Insurance

-The scores you receive with Identity Guard® are provided for educational purposes to help you understand your credit.
-They are calculated using the information contained in your Equifax‚ Experian and TransUnion credit files.
-Lenders use many different credit scoring systems‚ and the scores you receive with Identity Guard are not the same scores used by lenders to evaluate your credit.
+*The score you receive with Identity Guard is provided for educational purposes to help you understand your credit.
+It is calculated using the information contained in your TransUnion credit file.
+Lenders use many different credit scoring systems, and the score you receive with Identity Guard is not the same score used by lenders to evaluate your credit.

 †Identity Theft Insurance underwritten by insurance company subsidiaries or affiliates of American International Group‚ Inc. The description herein is a summary and intended for informational purposes only and does not include all terms‚ conditions and exclusions of the policies described.
 Please refer to the actual policies for terms‚ conditions‚ and exclusions of coverage.
 Coverage may not be available in all jurisdictions.

 Identity Guard prides itself on providing complete identity theft protection built around your needs.
 It monitors your credit and personal information and alerts you if it detects certain changes.
 If you do become a victim of identity theft, Identity Guard will work with you to notify the appropriate authorities and see that your identity is restored.

 Sort of.
 Identity Guard offers pretty comprehensive monitoring of most of your personal information, including your name, Social Security number, address and bank accounts.
 Depending on the plan you choose, you may also get access to your triple-bureau credit reports (updated annually) as well as a monthly credit score.
 However, it’s important to note these aren’t the FICO scores that most lenders use.

 The service is missing a few options found amongst its competitors, like the option to add extra email addresses to your account.
 Though not as critical as the information mentioned above, the addition of these extra types of monitoring would help Identity Guard live up to its “total protection” claim.